3dct/open_iA-superbuild/README.md

 - CMake might encounter an error telling you that some library is missing which you still need to install.
 If that happens for a library not mentioned in the prerequisites above, please let us know [via the superbuild issue tracker](https://github.com/3dct/open_iA-superbuild/issues).

-- Ninja as build tool is known to cause problems at the moment with the superbuild; it produces error messages such as `ninja: error: 'OpenCL\_ICD', needed by 'ITK-prefix/src/ITK-stamp/ITK-mkdir', missing and no known rule to make it`.
+- Ninja as build tool can cause problems with the superbuild; it produces error messages such as `ninja: error: 'OpenCL\_ICD', needed by 'ITK-prefix/src/ITK-stamp/ITK-mkdir', missing and no known rule to make it`.
 Workaround: Use "Unix Makefiles" generator instead of "Ninja".

 - For the prerequisites installation on Linux: the command to install packages as well as the names of the packages will differ on distributions other than Ubuntu, please consult the manual or community of your distribution.

 - The method described above sets up a basic build environment.
-  - It will only build VTK and ITK libraries.
+  - By default, it will only build VTK and ITK libraries.
   - It builds the core executables as well as some of the advanced analysis modules.
   - If you require more modules or other library support, e.g. Eigen, OpenCL or HDF5 support, see the `ENABLE_...` flags in the [Configuration Options](#configuration-options).

 - If you use the Unix Makefile generator and have more than 4 cores in your system, you will probably want to increase the number of parallel builds (it is set to 4 in step 4 above).
 To e.g. run a make build with 8 parallel threads, run
   `$ make -j 8`
-  It is recommended to choose here the number of processor cores available on your system (or twice that number if you processor supports Hyper-Threading).
+  Instead of the exemplary number 8 above, it is recommended to specify the number of processor cores available on your system (or twice that number if you processor supports Hyper-Threading).

 - If taking the first option under "CMake Configure+Generate", and you want to put the build environment for open\_iA somewhere else as where you checked out the superbuild, or if you want to keep the root folder of the superbuild clear (i.e. if you want to do a so-called out-of-source build),